ankitsultana/ankitsultana.github.io/_posts/2023-09-19-reading-list.md

 a bitmap is used.
 The paper also shares the algorithms used for union and intersection, and compares the performance of Roaring with other Bitmap implementations (BitSet, Concise, WAH).

-One important thing to understand about the Roaring design is: it doesn't use RLE and is instead designed for optimized random reads.
-WAH and Concise can give better compression when there are long runs of consecutive values in the dataset.
+~~One important thing to understand about the Roaring design is: it doesn't use RLE and is instead designed for optimized random reads.
+WAH and Concise can give better compression  when there are long runs of consecutive values in the dataset.~~ [see Errata #1]

 Moreover, for low cardinality random set of integers, it is [2-3x worse](https://github.com/ankitsultana/weekend/tree/main/roaring/src/main/java/com/ankitsultana/experiments) in terms of size (vs if you were to store the set as a array of 4-byte integers directly).
 The paper also calls it out and they do mention that for density lower than 0.1% a